Error codes¶

 LOGIN_ACCOUNT_UNAVAILABLE |

-400 | Account-state policy blocked sign-in, refresh, OAuth local session issue, or another account-state gated flow. |
+400 | Account-state policy blocked a non-password-login flow (refresh, OAuth local session issue, or another account-state gated flow where the caller has already proven identity).
+The password-login route never emits this code; see LOGIN_BAD_CREDENTIALS. |

 AUTHORIZATION_DENIED |